Kitchen Nightmares: Lawsuits

-In September 2007, a case was filed by Martin Hyde, a former manager of Dillon's, against Ramsay for ten separate offenses, including allegedly staging disasters and hiring actors to trick the viewing audience.
+In September 2007, a case was filed by Martin Hyde, a former manager of Dillon's, against Ramsay for ten offenses, including allegedly staging disasters and hiring actors to trick the viewing audience.
 The case was dismissed because the contract signed by Hyde stipulated arbitration in the event of a legal dispute.
 The case went into arbitration in 2008.

 In 2018, Oceana Grill sued Ramsay and the show's production company alleging fabrication.
 Specifically, they claimed that Ramsay staged a scene where he vomited during his kitchen inspection and planted a mouse in a rodent trap "to manufacture drama for their show."
 The restaurant also argued that a prior settlement from 2011 (before the episode aired) placed limits on the production company's ability to re-use clips from their episode.
 The 2018 suit was filed after the production company posted clips of the Oceana Grill episode on Facebook.